 Mother nature made a near-perfect wine region.

-Since the early part of the 20th Century, we’ve been grafting disease-tolerant rootstocks onto grapevines.
+Since the early 20th Century, we’ve been grafting disease-tolerant rootstocks onto grapevines.
 It’s been essential since nearly every vineyard worldwide is infected with phylloxera, which attacks the roots of wine-producing grapevines.
 Unfortunately, sandy soils are the only type that phylloxera does not thrive in, and almost no wine regions have the right mix of sand-to-soil that keeps the roots healthy and productive.

 Grapey n’ the Sunshines